 Bur oak blight is a fungal leaf disease that gained attention in Minnesota and Iowa in the mid-to-late 2000s.
 Bur oak blight causes leaf browning and leaf loss in late summer and early fall.
-It affects only the small-acorn variety of bur oak (Quercus macrocarpa var. oliviformis).
-Unfortunately, that's the one variety we have in Minnesota.
+It affects only the small-acorn variety of bur oak (Quercus macrocarpa var. oliviformis), the only variety in Minnesota.
 Bur oak blight is caused by a native fungal pathogen, Tubakia iowensis, which likely has been intensified by above-average spring rainfall since the 1990s.

 Wedge-shaped leaf death (tip of leaf) and leaf vein browning (bottom right of leaf) are telltale signs of bur oak blight.

-Bur oak showing extreme sign of bur oak blight.
+Bur oak is showing extreme symptoms of bur oak blight.

-Since bur oak blight is a relatively new phenomenon, we don't know its long-term impact to Minnesota.
+Since bur oak blight is a relatively new phenomenon, its long-term impact to Minnesota is unknown.
 Forest health staff has surveyed hundreds of bur oaks in central and southern Minnesota.
-From 2017 to 2020, the average annual number of bur oaks surveyed with severe defoliation from bur oak blight ranged from 0 to 5 percent.
-Our surveys show that when May precipitation is abundant, bur oak blight is more common.
-We have also found that some bur oaks that have incurred root damage from past home remodeling show much more severe bur oak blight.
+From 2017 to 2022, the average annual number of bur oaks surveyed with severe defoliation from bur oak blight ranged from 0 to 4 percent.
+Surveys show that when May and June's precipitation is abundant, bur oak blight is more common.
+Also, some bur oaks that have incurred root damage from past home remodeling show much more severe bur oak blight.

 Bur oak blight can have a severe impact on individual bur oaks, but most bur oaks in Minnesota are not severely affected by it.

-It's important to remember that bur oaks can lose up to 50 percent of their canopies every year but still remain relatively healthy.
-However, when a bur oak loses more than half its leaves for several consecutive years, it may become stressed and susceptible to other problems, such as two-lined chestnut borer and Armillaria root disease
+It's important to remember that bur oaks can lose up to 50 percent of their canopies yearly but remain relatively healthy.
+However, when a bur oak loses more than half its leaves for several consecutive years, it may become stressed and susceptible to other problems, such as two-lined chestnut borer and Armillaria root disease.

 The same bur oak in Zimmerman, Minnesota, photographed in September 2015, 2016, and 2017, from left to right